You have no items in your shopping cart.

-- Never leave your LiPo batteries sitting around on a full charge for more than 2-3 days.
-If by the 3rd day you realize you are not going to use your battery today, you need to discharge your battery down to 3.6v-3.8v per cell for safe storage until you are ready to use the battery again.
+- Never leave your LiPo batteries sitting around on a full charge for more than one day.
+If by 24 hours later you realize you are not going to use your battery today, you need to discharge your battery down to 3.7v-3.8v per cell for safe storage until you are ready to use the battery again.

 - Always store your LiPo batteries at room temperature.
 Do not store them in a hot garage, or in a cold refrigerator.
 Even though a cold battery has less chemical reaction taking place which can prolong its lifespan, taking a battery out from a cold fridge can cause condensation to occur on the inside of the battery, which can be very dangerous.

 - Always remember that heat is the number one enemy of LiPo batteries.
 The hotter your batteries get, the shorter their lifespan will be.
 Never charge a battery that is still warm from usage, and never use a battery that is still warm from charging.

 - Depending on how they are used, most LiPo batteries typically do not last longer than 300 charge cycles.
 Leaving them around on a full or depleted charge all the time, running them completely dead, or exposing them to high temperatures will shorten this lifespan dramatically.